 Bedding – The double bed has a pocket spring mattress and the base lifts with the assistance of gas struts.
 We did buy a memory foam mattress from Clark Rubber to put over the top of the standard mattress to give a little more comfort.
 The camper still closes fine with this extra topper, plus the linen and doona and pillows.

 Kitchen – Cooking for us while we are camping is no different to cooking at home, we certainly don’t live on baked beans and tin spaghetti!
 So room to cook and keep all our utensils was important.
 The kitchen is a full stainless steel slide-out unit with lots of storage compartments.
-Three pull out drawers to keep cutlery and utensils and plates/frypans/chopping boards etc. You then have two other areas where we keep pantry items, herbs and spices, cling wrap, matches, candles, washing up equipment etc. The bench space is adequate for us, but there is a handy little shelf you can clip on as well, which we haven’t needed to use yet.
+Three pull out drawers to keep cutlery and utensils and plates/frypans/chopping boards etc. You then have two other areas where we keep pantry items, herbs and spices, cling wrap, matches, candles, washing up equipment etc. The bench space is adequate for us, but there is a handy little shelf you can clip on as well, which we really love, it comes in so handy for an extended stay.
 This comes standard and just slides in under the kitchen to store it out of the way when not in use.

 Then there is the stainless steel sink, nice and big and with running cold (hot is an option) water which is plumbed into an electric pump that draws water directly from the 80 litre water tank, something we’ve never had before!
+The only downside is the noise from these pumps, you can always tell when there is a Cub camper nearby!
 There is also a two-burner gas cooktop with wind shield if needed.
 But one of my favourite things is the LED adjustable light that comes standard and just clips into the socket on the benchtop, how handy is that!

 The kitchen is easily accessible at all times, so great for roadside stops if you just want some lunch or a coffee.

-Storage – Of course storage is important, but to us it was another luxury as generally everything had to be squeezed into the car.
-Does this mean that this time we just took double the amount as normal?
-No, we were good and Shelly did cut down on what we took, even though it was exciting having all this spare room!
-More room for presents and souvenirs to bring home!
+Storage – Of course storage is important, but to us it was another luxury as generally everything had to be squeezed into the 4WD.
+Does this mean that we now take double the amount as normal?
+No, we were good and Shelly did initially cut down on what we took, even though it was exciting having all this spare room!

 There is a storage pipe that comes standard to keep all the tent poles in – or fishing rods.
 Storage up front for two jerry cans and two gas bottles and behind that a big checker plate storage box with cupboards on both sides, one with a fridge slide.